 Mr. Erez Alroy joined the Board of Directors of SHL as a non-executive Director in December 2018.
-Mr. Erez Alroy served in various executive positions in SHL since its inception, and as its Co-CEO from 2000 to January 2015 and as a director from 2008 to 2014 and from 2016 to 2017.
+Mr. Erez Alroy served in various executive positions in SHL since its inception, and as its Co-CEO from 2000 to January 2015 and as a director from

+2008 to 2014 and from 2016 to 2017.
 He is currently active in various investments and is a board member in Merhavia Holdings Ltd (TASE:MRHL).
 Mr. Erez Alroy holds an MBA from the Hebrew University in Jerusalem.
-Mr. Erez Alroy is part of the Alroy Group.
 Nationality: Israeli.